izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/quoter_and_swap/quoter_swap_chain_with_exact_input.rst

       "stateMutability": "nonpayable",
       "type": "function"
     }];
-    // if tokenA is not chain token (BNB on bsc chain or ETH on eth chain...), we need transfer tokenA to pool
+    // if tokenA is not chain token (BNB on BSC or ETH on Ethereum...), we need transfer tokenA to pool
     // otherwise we can skip following codes
     {
         const tokenAContract = new web3.eth.Contract(erc20ABI, testAAddress);